 Taking Stock and Taking Next Steps

 These are just some of the most common issues your organization can face in its Executive & IT interactions, but they all stem from the same source.
-If any of these problems are starting to sound familiar to you, or if your IT always feels like one surprise after another, it might be time to take a closer look at your approach.
+If any of these problems are starting to sound familiar to you, or if your IT always feels like one surprise after another, it might be time to take a closer look at your approach - and invest more deeply in your IT solutions.